-- The Schedule of Changes in Employers' and Nonemployers' Net Pension/OPEB Liability presents total net pension/OPEB liability and is measured as total pension/OPEB liability less the amount of the fiduciary net position.
-This trend information will be accumulated to display a 10-year presentation. - The Schedule of Investment Returns presents historical trend information about the annual money-weighted rate of return on plan investments, net of plan investment expense.
-This trend information will be accumulated to display a 10-year presentation. - The Schedule of the System's Proportionate Share of the Net OPEB Liability presents historical trend information about the System's proportionate share of the net OPEB liability (asset) for it employees who participate in the SEAD-OPEB plan and the State OPEB Fund.
+- The Schedule of Investment Returns presents historical trend information about the annual money-weighted rate of return on plan investments, net of plan investment expense.
+This trend information will be accumulated to display a 10-year presentation. - The Schedule of the System's Proportionate Share of the Net OPEB Liability presents historical trend information about the System's proportionate share of the net OPEB liability (asset) for its employees who participate in the SEAD-OPEB plan and the State OPEB Fund.
 This trend information will be accumulated to display a 10-year presentation. - The Schedule of the System's Contributions to OPEB Plans presents historical trend information about the System's contributions for its employees who participate in the SEAD-OPEB plan and the State OPEB Fund.
 This trend information will be accumulated to display a 10-year presentation.